smarteditors/slate/source/includes/clients/_show.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the Client to retrieve
+ID | The uuid of the Client to retrieve